 According to the law, if you make more than minimum wage, your employer does not have to provide you with the equipment you need to work remotely.
 They are also not required to reimburse you for equipment you have already purchased.
 However, if you are making minimum wage, your employer must give you the necessary equipment.
 Your employer must also give you the necessary equipment if buying the equipment would mean you make less than minimum wage.

 However, some employers have decided that they will freely provide the necessary equipment due to concerns about information security and about the efficiency of their workers.

 If your employer has provided equipment so you can work from home, you have a responsibility to take care of it.

 You also have a duty to protect the confidentiality of your employer’s information, whether or not your employer provides the equipment.
 For example, you must maintain the confidentiality of telephone conversations, work documents, and any work-related information on your computer.

 5. Can I claim specific tax deductions?

-In some cases, you can claim tax deductions because you work from home.
-For example, if you bought office suppliers (paper, pencils, ink cartridges, etc.) used directly in your work.
+In some cases, you can claim tax deductions because you work from home, for example, if you bought office supplies (paper, pencils, ink cartridges, etc.) used directly in your work.